RagnarB83/ash-documentation/docs/QUICK-interface.rst

 ======================================

 `QUICK <https://quick-docs.readthedocs.io/en/latest/about.html>`_  is an open-source HF/DFT code that runs on the GPU.
-Only closed-shell (RHF/RKS) are supported at the moment and basis functions only up to d.
+Basis functions only up to d angular momentum are supported.

 ASH features a simple interface to it that allows QUICK energy+gradient calculations on the GPU.
-Can be used in a QM/MM setting allowing both the QM and MM steps to run on the GPU via QUICK and OpenMM.
+QUICK be used in a QM/MM setting allowing both the QM and MM steps to run on the GPU via QUICK and OpenMM.
 Interface is a bit limited at the moment.

 **QUICKTheory class:**

 .. code-block:: python

   class QUICKTheory:
       def __init__(self, quickdir=None, filename='quick', printlevel=2,
-                    quickinput=None, numcores=1):
+                  quickinput=None, numcores=1, quickbinary="quick.cuda"):

 .. list-table::
    :widths: 15 15 15 60